 A limited number of applicants may be scheduled for the Oral Interview based on an evaluation of their qualifying education, training and experience.
 Please be as specific as possible when describing your qualifying neighborhood improvement experience.
 Resumes will not be accepted as a substitute to a fully completed application.
-Explain all changes in employment and any gaps in employment.
+Explain all changes in employment and any gaps in employment on the application.
 Incomplete and/or carelessly completed applications will not be considered.

 VETERAN'S PREFERENCE POINTS: To be eligible for veteran's preference points, the applicant must submit a copy of his/her DD214 Certificate of Release or Discharge from Active Duty with the Employment Application or at the time of the Oral Interview.
 The Director of Personnel may, in his discretion, accept alternate documentation.

 Last Date For Filing Application Is April 19, 2019

 - Oral Interview: 100%

 No waiver of the Residency Requirement will be granted.